gem5/website/_pages/governance.md

 ### Project management committee

-The project management committee consists of those individuals identified as ‘project owners’ on the development site.
+The project management committee consists of those individuals identified as ‘project owners' on the development site.
 The PMC has additional responsibilities over and above those of a committer.
 These responsibilities ensure the smooth running of the project.
 PMC members are expected to review code contributions, participate in strategic planning, approve changes to the governance model and manage how the software is distributed and licensed.

 Some PMC members are responsible for specific components of the gem5 project.
 This includes gem5 source modules (e.g., classic caches, O3CPU model, etc.) and project assets (e.g., the website).
 A list of the current components and the responsible members can be found within the [MAINTAINERS](https://github.com/gem5/gem5/blob/stable/MAINTAINERS.yaml) document.

 Members of the PMC do not have significant authority over other members of the community, although it is the PMC that votes on new committers.
 It also makes decisions when community consensus cannot be reached.
-In addition, the PMC has access to the project’s private mailing list.
+In addition, the PMC has access to the project's private mailing list.
 This list is used for sensitive issues, such as votes for new committers and legal matters that cannot be discussed in public.
 It is never used for project management or planning.

 Membership of the PMC is by invitation from the existing PMC members.
 A nomination will result in discussion and then a vote by the existing PMC members.
 PMC membership votes are subject to consensus approval of the current PMC members.
 Additions to the PMC require unanimous agreement of the PMC members.
 Removing someone from the PMC requires N-1 positive votes, where N is the number of PMC members not including the individual who is being voted out.